-As your school’s Prom advisor, one of your first tasks is to recruit people for your Prom planning committee, and, of course, that includes students.
-Having teenage students on your Prom planning committee is essential for having an amazing Prom.
+As your school’s Prom advisor, one of your first tasks is to recruit students for your Prom planning committee.
 They are the ones who will choose the theme that resonates with other teens attending the Prom.
 And they are the ones that will benefit from all of your decisions.
 We’ve put together a few tips to help you recruit the teenage students you need to help pull off the perfect Prom night!

-It may sound bad for your budget, but try offering FREE Prom tickets or a discount on Prom tickets for joining the committee.
+It may sound bad for your budget, but try offering FREE Prom tickets or a discount for joining the committee.
 The incentive of free tickets for student volunteers is a big draw, considering how much their gowns, limo ride, etc., may cost them.
-Don’t forget to raffle off the tickets toward the end of the planning, so students don’t get the free tickets and then drop out of the committee the next day.
+Hand out the free tickets toward the end of the planning, so students don’t drop out of the committee as soon as they receive the tickets.

 This is one of the first meetings your Prom committee should have.
 Offer free refreshments and encourage your students to bring their friends to learn more about Prom planning.
 Students tend to get more involved with school if they know their BFFs are in it with them.